Death of Otávio Jordão da Silva: Clarification on match context

 While some early reports referred to Otávio da Silva as a "referee" in an "amateur football match", later accounts and eyewitness testimonies suggest the game was informal and unsanctioned.
-The match took place in a rural area neighborhood setting with no official oversight.
-Da Silva was reportedly volunteering as a referee in this casual, local pickup game, which was not part of any organized league or sporting body.
+The match took place in a rural area neighborhood setting with no official oversight and Da Silva was reportedly volunteering as a referee in this casual, local pickup game, which was not part of any organized league or sporting body.

 "It is known that it was a typical pick-up game: the teams didn't have names and the referee was just a player who blew the whistle because he had injured his foot."

 Arrests

 One suspect was arrested.
 However, police were searching for two more people, including Abreu's brother.

 Video

-A graphic video surfaced online shortly following the incident that shows medical personnel reassembling Otávio's body.
+A graphic video later surfaced online following the incident that shows medical personnel reassembling da Silva's body.